SAVING THE BLUES 2015-16

-Adoptivo™ has begun the funding phase of another new breeding season in anticipation of building upon seven consecutive years
+Adoptivo™ has begun the funding phase of another new breeding season in anticipation of building upon eight consecutive years

 of success in Bolivia.

 In hopes of surpassing previous levels,

 we welcome back our faithful supporters and

 call out to new participants to join us in the

 2015-16 Nido Adoptivo™

 Blue-throated Macaw's home range.

 The most recent season for confirmed results is 2013-2014 with the Southern Zone posting another successful year.
 Seven chicks fledged and did not need -- in any instance -- supplemental feedings by our team.
 We believe that the parents are able to raise three chicks regardless of their hatch dates.

 For the first time, a breeding pair was noted with